Why Use Surveys, What Can You Do with Surveys?, and Launching Your Survey Webinar

 To put it simply – they hold the key to answering many of the burning questions you often ask when planning promotions, internal initiatives, and seeking to learn more about your contact base.

 2. We learned that surveys are powerful tools – they can help you collect data in real-time, becoming a thought leader, and even help when it came to content creation.
 Before you start building out your first survey however, take the time to sit down with your team and drill down to the exact questions you require answers to.

-Do your best to come up with thought-provoking questions that lead to detailed and ambigious answers.
+Do your best to come up with thought-provoking questions that lead to detailed and ambiguous answers.
 Do your best to display as any questions as possible on who page while paying close attention to length.
-Be diverse with your answer tools, but don’t go crazy – it’s nice break a survey up with a choice matrix or dropdown selector, but having too many can be confusing and unnecessary.
+Be diverse with your answer tools, but don’t go crazy – it’s nice to break a survey up with a choice matrix or dropdown selector, but having too many can be confusing and unnecessary.

 3. Finally, we went through a thirteen step checklist to make sure your survey is ready to launch.
-The main take aways: create surveys from pre-determined goals, streer away from yes/no questions and try to have no more than 20 questions.
+The main take aways: create surveys from pre-determined goals, steer away from yes/no questions and try to have no more than 20 questions.
 Once done, ensure you test the survey across any mediums you want to send it through – text, voice, email, social media, and more.
-Come up with a clear plan to market your survey and don’t forget to thank respondants.
+Come up with a clear plan to market your survey and don’t forget to thank respondents.
 Once launched, have a clear place to store and compile responses so you can compile your results easily into a report.

 After that – take your information and create an action plan, whether that is improving response time to customer service, creating relevant content, or choosing between potential initiatives.

 Next week we’ll be heading into December, a time when many people are rushing around to tie up projects at work, get their holiday shopping done, and of course book off time to spend with family and friends.
 As such, we don’t want anyone to miss out on our content and so we’ll be taking a break from our webinars until the New Year.